bushwickfc/store_credit/README.md

 python3 store_credit.py
 ```

+Ultimately, it will output a file to this app's root directory named 'revolving_balance.csv'.

 ### Requirements

 This script requires an adjaent local copy of a file named 'credentials.py', which would be written like so: